Charles Bradley (singer): No Time for Dreaming & Soul of America (2011–2012)

-In 2014 Bradley took part in the Hamilton, Ontario Supercrawl event.
+In 2014 Bradley took part in the Hamilton, Ontario Supercrawl festival.

 Victim of Love & Changes (2013–2016)

 Bradley's second album, Victim of Love came out on April 2, 2013.
-Bradley's third album, Changes, was released on April 1, 2016, and featured a cover of the Black Sabbath song "Changes".
-In August 2016, he fell ill and canceled a Canadian tour and his appearance at the Cambridge Folk Festival July 30 (UK), where the band Darlingside filled in for him.
+Bradley's third album, Changes, was released on April 1, 2016, and featured a cover of the Black Sabbath song "Changes" along with the original song "Change for the World", which became popularized shortly after his death as the theme for seasons 1-3 of the dark comedy crime drama TV series Barry.
+He continued to perform live, often together with other Daptone artists.
+In August 2016, he fell ill and canceled a Canadian tour and his appearance at the Cambridge Folk Festival due to take place on July 30.

 Death

 Bradley died on September 23, 2017, of stomach cancer in Brooklyn, New York, at the age of 68.
 He was surrounded by family and friends, including members of all the bands he worked closely with, according to a press release from his publicist.
+Since his death Bradley has featured on several archive recordings, including a live-recording from the Apollo Theatre, as part of the Daptone Super Soul Revue release.